 When applied correctly, makeup can make your eyes look bigger, brighter, and can make you look younger.
 Unfortunately, however, the opposite is also true.
 Dark, heavy makeup can visually pull the eyes downwards, enhance wrinkles and create the appearance of smaller eyes.
 Avoid black eyeliner and opt for softer colors like gray or brown, depending on your eye color.
 Use restraint when lining your bottom lid.
 A soft wash of shadow is more flattering than a harsh line.
 One universally flattering trick involves lining your lower waterline with a nude eye pencil.
 This creates the illusion of wider, brighter eyes.

 Neuromodulators (Botox®, Dysport® and Xeomin®) and fillers (Restylane®, Juvederm® and Sculptra®) can all improve appearance, but they can also backfire if overdone or not done correctly.
 In the article ‘Hooked on Injectables’, Emily Listfield asks, “When did fish lips and frozen foreheads become our beauty ideal?”
 She goes on to advise how to use and not abuse.

-During the consultation, the Doctor usually hands the patient a mirror and allows the patient to point out what is bothering them.
-The Doctor can then explain how that concern can be addressed, as well as point out what the Doctor thinks might make an improvement.
-The Doctor should counsel you about what is reasonable and realistic and what the costs are.
-The Doctor can also review the benefits and risks of each procedure and show you Before and After pictures of their own patients who have had the procedure.
+During the consultation, the doctor usually hands the patient a mirror and allows the patient to point out what is bothering them.
+The doctor can then explain how that concern can be addressed, as well as point out what the doctor thinks might make an improvement.
+They should counsel you about what is reasonable and realistic and what the costs are.
+Finally, he or she can also review the benefits and risks of each procedure and show you Before and After pictures of their own patients who have had the procedure.